 Transforms have dependencies to other transforms.
 This can be thought of as a row of dominoes, with each transform being a domino in the row.
-For the last domino to topple, the dominoes before it must be struck sequentially due to the nature of the arrangement.
+For the last domino to topple, the ones before it must be struck in sequence.

 While dominoes can be arranged to topple cyclically, transforms cannot since this will create a never ending loop.
 Hence, the Kleene app flags any cyclic dependencies and forces a resolution to acyclic dependencies before the transforms can run, and expects transforms to have acyclic dependencies on each other.